Travelling with a toddler (or more than one 🙈) is always a challenge.

 What we’d suggest then, is putting on some white noise.

-There are plenty of good value white noise machines available online but we’d recommend just playing it off your phone if you’re in the car.
+There are plenty of good value white noise machines for little ones available online but we’d recommend just playing it off your phone if you’re in the car.
 Check out Spotify for some good white noise playlists!

 Not only will the white noise help your toddler drift off to sleep, but it’ll also help them stay asleep — even if you’re quietly chatting or listening to directions in the front of the car.